Want to cancel your rental water heater contract?

 Locate a copy of your current rental contract or lease agreement.

-To sum up, read the terms and conditions to find out exactly what your termination rights are.
+To sum up, read the terms and conditions to find out precisely what your termination rights are.

 What year was your current unit installed?